couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 -------------------------------

     backup root dir \
+        + 2013-10-13_11_28_11 \
-        + full-2013-10-13 \
+        |   + 2013-10-13_11_28_11-full \
+        |       design.json
         |       + bucket-<bucketname> \
         |           + node-<nodename> \
+        |              + meta \
         |                  meta data for backup
+        |                  - dependent .cbb files which server for baseline for this backup
         |                  - user to create backup
         |                  - a bucket or all buckets
         |                  - compress or not
         |                  - retention policy defined or not
         |                  - merge level-1 backups or not
         |                  - auditing logs?
-        |            - when backup created
         |                  - when retention runs
         |                  - when merge happens
         |              *.cbb
+        |   + 2013-10-14_11_30_00-diff \
+        |       design.json
+        |       + bucket-<bucketname> \
-        |           + diff-2013-10-14 \
+        |           + node-<nodename> \
         |              *.cbb
-        |           + diff-2013-10-14 \
+        |   + 2013-10-15_11_45_20-diff \
         |             ..
-        |           + diff-2013-10-19
+        |   + 2013-10-16-12_10_10-accu \
-        + full-2013-10-20 \
+        + 2013-11-10_11_28_11 \
            ...

-Under one root directory, there can be multiple full backup root directories where directory name starts from prefix "full" and ends with timestamp when the directory is created.
+Under one root directory, there can be multiple full backup root directories where directory name is the date time with format as YYYY-MM-DD_HH_MM_SS when full backup starts.

-Each full backup root directory will have the current backup directory structure grouped as bucket-bucketname / node-nodename
+Each full backup directory name start with the same time stamp and suffixed with "-full".
+It will have the current backup directory structure grouped as bucket-bucketname / node-nodename

 Under the node directory, it will contain backup files suffixed as ".cbb", i.e. full backup files as baseline for future incremental backups.

-Besides those backup files, every incremental backup subdirectory will start from here.
-The directory prefix starts with "diff" for differential incrementals and "cumu" for cumulative incrementals.
+Every incremental backup subdirectory sits within the same directory as the full backup directory, .
+The directory suffix ends with "diff" for differential incrementals and "accu" for accumulative incrementals.

 By default, all backup files won't be compressed.
 If you want to save disk space, 3rd party tools are needed to compress files. cbrestore tool won't recognize compressed database files.
 As a result, any compressed files should be decompressed before running cbrestore tool.